Please confirm topic selection

 • single screw adequate

-• associated with higher failure rate than posterior C1-2 fusion
+• higher failure rate than posterior C1-2 fusion

 • Transoral odontoidectomy